rikonaka/How-to-process-KDD-99-dataset/README.md

 #example OTH->1
 #example SH->11
 ```

+---

 ### At the beginning of the time

 You should make sure that place KDD dataset and programs `replace_string_to_value.py` in the same directory

 and then open the programs with IDE

-add you file name in `You_file_path' at the beginning
+<del>add you file name in `You_file_path' at the beginning</del>
+input you file path and name while the program runing

 and the run the programs